Automattic/Automattic-Tracks-iOS/README.md

 ### Logging

 Tracks logs about some of its activity.
 By default, this logging will just go to the console.
-If you'd like to include this logging in your own logging solution, you can assign a logging delegate:
+If you'd like to include this logging in your own logging solution, you can create and assign a logging delegate conforming to `TracksLoggingDelegate`:

 ```swift
 TracksLogging.delegate = MyLoggingHandler()